 South American A&B: CEO Roundtable Luncheon

-General conference attendees will have the opportunity to network in a meet and greet setting over lunch; LSA member CEOs will gather for a roundtable discussion and luncheon.
+General conference attendees will have the opportunity to network in a meet and greet setting over lunch; Lutheran Services in America member CEOs will gather for a roundtable discussion and luncheon.

 Sponsored by The Graham Company